discrete-notes/discrete-notes.github.io/_posts/2022-10-19-mandatory attendance.md

 changes, I don't want to discuss what would be the dynamic in the long run.
 Let's say that we discuss what would happen if we do this for five years.

+## Critics and answers

 Below I have listed some critics of this proposition, and tried to answer them.

-## The travel-publication correlation is good for some people
+### The travel-publication correlation is good for some people

 I have used the expression "carbon-recognition correlation" to highlight the bad aspects of the current system, but for some people the correlation